-Included in our comprehensive and balanced approach is the requirement that every student engage in physical education.
+Included in District 207’s comprehensive and balanced approach is the requirement that every student engage in physical education.
 We believe that to have a healthy mind one must have a healthy body.
 Making life-long fitness a priority, our students have a broad selection of physical education courses from which to choose.

 One Size Does Not Fit All